 Royal Geographical Society (London), Edinburgh Photographic Society (Scotland), TEDxBG (Bulgaria), SOHO (Bulgaria), The Telegraph Outdoor Show (London) and multiple camera clubs and universities across the UK, Malta and Europe.

-Master’s degree in freelance photography – Birmingham City University (UK), 2013.
+Master’s degree in freelance photography – Birmingham City University (UK)

 WORKSHOPS AND PHOTOGRAPHY EXPEDITIONS:

-I have led over twenty workshops, seminars and expeditions on yachts, kayaks, treks worldwide in locations like Arctic Norway, the Himalayas, Bulgaria, the UK, Tierra del Fuego (Patagonia) and others.
+I have led over twenty workshops, seminars and expeditions worldwide at locations like Arctic Norway, the Himalayas, Bulgaria, the UK, Tierra del Fuego (Patagonia) and others.